Virginia Tech® home

 Student Leader for Well-being

-The Student Leader for Well-being focuses on having intentional conversations, providing programming, offering resources, and facilitating activities that empower residents to take an active, holistic, and engaging day-to-day approach in all areas of their well-being, including physical, financial, social, career/purpose, and mental/emotional dimensions.
+Well-being Student Leaders focus on providing programming around community trends with available health and well-being resources and campus partners that empower residents to take an active, holistic, and engaging day-to-day approach in all areas of their well-being.

-The Student Leader for Inclusion and Belonging focuses on providing programming, resources, and activities that empower residents to share who they are and connect with and learn from peers with different backgrounds, identities, and perspectives.
+Belonging and Community Well-being Student Leaders focus on providing programming, resources, and activities that empower residents to share who they are and connect with and learn from peers with different backgrounds, identities, and perspectives.

 New Student Leader Applicant Short Answer Questions